 Outcomes*: [J.13], [J.14], [J.16], [J.17]

 The recent years have seen a rapid growth of online social media platforms such as Twitter, Facebook, Youtube, LinkedIn and Instagram.
 They provide a significant opportunity for people to connect with each other, share their updates, and remain informed about the happenings around the world.
 There are many important and interesting applications of making sense of big social network and media data.
 These applications could potentially bring huge benefits to the society, enterprises, and individuals.
 Social network and media data collected or aggregated from different platforms can be used directly to identify and track, crucial information related to the real society.
 It can also be used to gain insights into the social activities and latest happenings that take place around the world.
-With the help of domain experts such as cybersecurity specialists, psychologists and health experts, the social network and media data can be further enriched by the domain data.
+With the help of domain experts such as cybersecurity specialists and psychologists, the online social data can be further enriched by the domain data.
 It will enable the domain experts to identify the underlying trends and patterns that are crucial for extracting some actionable knowledge beneficial for our real life problems.
-The aim of this research is to develop technical solutions for mining the complex social networks as well as the socio-textual contents generated on social media platforms for solving realworld societal problems.
+The aim of this research is to develop technical solutions for mining the social network and media contents with NLP, machine learning, and network science for solving realworld societal problems such as the detection of mis/dis-information, hate speech and infection sources.

 Collaborators: Tarique Anwar, Jian Yang, Jia Wu, Michael Sheng, Surya Nepal, Cecile Paris, Syed Shafat Ali, Ajay Rastogi, Mohd Fazil, Ashraf Kamal, Vineet Sejwal